backupbrew/switchbrew/Capture services.md

 This is "nn::capsrv::ScreenShotDecodeOption".
 This is a 0x20-byte struct.

-Unused by official sw with the output from [\#LoadAlbumScreenShotImageByAruid](#LoadAlbumScreenShotImageByAruid "wikilink")/[\#LoadAlbumScreenShotThumbnailImageByAruid](#LoadAlbumScreenShotThumbnailImageByAruid "wikilink").
+Official sw sets this to all-zero with the input for [\#LoadAlbumScreenShotImageByAruid](#LoadAlbumScreenShotImageByAruid "wikilink")/[\#LoadAlbumScreenShotThumbnailImageByAruid](#LoadAlbumScreenShotThumbnailImageByAruid "wikilink").

 # ScreenShotAttributeForApplication